 Whole grains are a great source of protein, but the queen of whole grains when it comes to protein content is quinoa.
-Unlike many sources of vegetarian protein, quinoa contains all of the essential amino acids, making it a "complete protein".
 Just one cup of cooked quinoa contains 18 grams of protein, as well as nine grams of fiber.
 Other whole grains, including whole grain bread, brown rice, barley are all healthy protein-rich foods for vegetarians and vegans as well.

 Protein content: One cup of cooked quinoa provides about 18 grams of protein.

 Why you should eat it: Whole grains are a bargain!
 Shop in bulk and you can stock up on whole grains for about $1.50 a pound.